jwmullan/openiti.github.io/2023workshop.md

 ## Accommodations
 You will all be staying at [The Hotel](https://www.thehotelumd.com/) at University of Maryland (UMD).
 The Hotel is Located across from the university's entrance at 7777 Baltimore Ave, College Park, MD 2074.

-## Workshop Background
-This workshop is a part of the Open Islamicate Texts Initiative Arabic OCR Catalyst Project Phase II (OpenITI AOCP II)—a three-year project generously funded by [The Mellon Foundation](https://mellon.org/).

-OpenITI AOCP II is led by [Matthew Thomas Miller](https://sllc.umd.edu/user/mtmiller) (Roshan Institute for Persian Studies, UMD), [Taylor Berg-Kirkpatrick](https://cseweb.ucsd.edu/~tberg/) (University of California, San Diego), [Sarah Bowen Savant](https://www.aku.edu/ismc/faculty/Pages/profile.aspx?ProfileID=1&Name=Sarah+Bowen+Savant) (Aga Khan University), [David Smith](https://www.khoury.northeastern.edu/people/david-smith/) (Northeastern University), and [Raffaele Viglianti](https://mith.umd.edu/people/person/raffaele-viglianti/) (Maryland Institute for Technology in the Humanities, UMD).

-This workshop will bring together scholars working with digital corpora who are addressing questions including: digital text collation, annotation and encoding, and digital publication of texts.
-Participants will be invited to share and work collaboratively on approaches and solutions to the digital publication of text corpora in general, but with a focus on challenges pertaining to text in right-to-left scripts.
-The workshop has two core goals: 1.
-To discuss the mechanics of encoding texts and the process of creating a digital edition (with a particular focus on multi-text editions).
-2. To discuss mechanisms for the dissemination of digitally encoded texts, in ways which will allow other scholars to engage with the complexity of the textual tradition while taking account of long-term sustainability.
-The workshop as a whole will focus on these issues as they relate to right-to-left scripts and the challenges that these scripts present (especially where many existing solutions and software cater to left-to-right use cases).
-As part of the workshop, we will examine and (where possible) experiment with existing software solutions and evaluate their potential for our use cases.

 ## Workshop Location
 The workshop will take place in the McKeldin Special Events Room (Room #6137 @7649 S Library Ln, College Park, MD 20742).
 Jonathan Allen or Osama Eshera will meet you in The Hotel lobby each morning at 8:40 to walk with you from The Hotel to the workshop venue, but in case you need to navigate the campus on your own, [here is a link](https://maps.umd.edu/map/) to a campus map.
 We can also arrange transportation for any participants who would prefer not to walk for any reason.